STAMP-project/dspot/README.md

           If enabled, DSpot will generate assertions for values that seems like to be paths.

+  [--execute-test-parallel]
+        If enabled, DSpot will execute the tests in parallel.

   [-e|--example]
         run the example of DSpot and leave